Frank and Me

 So, bottom line, my home is well and truly mine in every respect, with my own subtle stylistic touches.
 I think of it sort of as my own personal Fallingwater—with no water (aside from some puddles in a ditch along the property line, below).
 Besides, today you're not allowed to build a house within three hundred feet of a waterway in New Jersey.
 Am I envious of FLW's iconic house?
 You bet!
-But given the DEP's political and bureaucratic state—not to mention their frightening level of power—I'm relieved not to have them breathing down my neck.
-It was a costly pain in the butt just having some wetlands on one corner of my property: $4,600 for the survey, and over two months elapsed time for the application approval (which is actually amazingly fast for the DEP, as their typical response time is a year or more, based on personal experience).
+But given the DEP's political and bureaucratic state—not to mention their frightening level of power; I'm relieved not to have them breathing down my neck.
+It was a costly pain in the butt just having some wetlands on one corner of my property: $4,600 for the wetlands survey—seriously!—and over two months elapsed time for the application approval (which is actually amazingly fast for the DEP, as their typical response time is a year or more, based on personal experience).

 But, having the bed in the living room?
 I'm a neatnick: my bed gets made every morning, so guests wouldn't be confronted by a bedroomy mess.
 Plus, with such a small living room, the bed—along with a pile of extra pillows—can serve as an additional makeshift sofa, albeit in a kind of groovy sixties fashion.

 But, having all of those huge windows in the bedroom?
 Well, the windows look out on nothing but a woodland wilderness, as opposed to a sidewalk, street, or neighbor's back yard; any passers-by in my back yard would be arrested for trespassing.
 The only creatures to see me change clothes will be deer and squirrels.
 Anyway, it's just me and my cats living here, but if I happen to have the good fortune of a stay-over guest who is uncomfortable with the arrangement, they can change in the spacious bathroom or walk-in closet.